 - Questions are to be directed to the Presiding Member at the meeting, who at their discretion may:

 - accept or reject the question

 - request a member of the public to re-phrase their statement in the form of a question

-- A question may be 'taken on notice' for later response.
+- A question may be 'taken on notice' with a written response provided post meeting.

 - A summary of each question and response is recorded in the minutes.

 A petition can be lodged in the Mailbox at the City’s Administration Building.
 Upon ensuring it meets the guidelines, the petition will then be presented at the next available Ordinary Council Meeting.
 Further information relating to Petitions is available here.

 What is a Deputation?